- Every UK company must have a registered office address in its country of incorporation, and it appears on the public Companies House register.

 Commercial office space | High | Yes | Companies with physical premises |

-For most new limited companies, a registered office service is the most practical and cost-effective option.
-It gives you a real street address, handles your statutory mail, and keeps your home address off the public register from day one.
+These cost ranges are sourced independently from across the UK market and are typical rather than fixed.
+For most new limited companies, a registered office service is the most practical and cost-effective choice, giving a real street address and keeping your home off the register from day one.

 What is a registered office service and what does it include?

-A registered office service gives your company a legitimate physical address, typically in a business district, that you can use for all Companies House and HMRC correspondence.
-Providers receive your statutory mail and forward it to you, usually by email or post.
+A registered office service gives your company a legitimate physical address, usually in a business district, to use for all Companies House and HMRC correspondence.
+The provider receives your statutory mail and forwards it to you, normally by email or post.

-A London registered office address is a popular choice for companies across the UK, not just those based in the capital.
-It carries professional weight with clients and investors, and many providers offer central London addresses for a modest annual fee.
+A London registered office is popular with companies right across the UK, not only those based in the capital.
+It carries professional weight with clients and investors, and many providers offer a central London address for a modest annual fee.

-These two addresses serve different purposes and appear in different places on the Companies House register.
-Many directors need both, but they are separate products.
+A registered office address and a director service address do different jobs and sit in different places on the register.
+Many directors need both, but they are separate things and one does not replace the other.

 Function | Registered office address | Director service address |